 • Involvement in cases under Indian Penal Code, Narcotic Drugs and Psychotropic Substances Act, 1985, Unlawful Activities (Prevention) Act, 1967 or Prevention of Corruption Act, 1988.

-The introduction of Income Declaration Scheme is a way of offering pardon to tax defaulters, offering a chance to come forward with the facts.
-This scheme does not provide complete immunity to defaulters it offers a cut-down on the tax penalties levied upon the defaulters.
+The introduction of the Income Declaration Scheme was a way of offering pardon to tax defaulters, offering a chance to come forward with the facts.
+The scheme did not provide complete immunity to defaulters; it offered a cut-down on the tax penalties levied upon them.
+The scheme closed on 30 September 2016 and no fresh declarations can be made under it.

 In the News